tsoernes/dca/README.md

 `python3 main.py <agent_name> --long_option_name -short_option_name`

-To see the options used for the plots the thesis, see `plotscript.sh`.
+To see the options used for the plots in the thesis above, see `plotscript.sh`.

 Listed below are some of the features and agent implementations.
 Run `python3 main.py --help` for comprehensive list and default options.
-# Non-learning agents
+## Non-learning agents
 See `fixedstrats.py`
 - Fixed Assign (`fixedassign`)
 - Random Assign (`randomassign`)
 - Fixed channel preference, random if none available (`fixedrandomassign`)

 ## RL agents
-# Features and implementations
+### Features and implementations
 Target types:
 - MDP Average reward (e.g. `-target avg -wbeta 0.01`)
 - MDP Discounted reward (e.g. `-target discount --gamma 0.8`)